 Regularly practicing with ISEB past papers under timed conditions will enable your child to develop the focus and stamina required to take the ISEB Pre-Tests.
 As they will be in the habit of completing tests in this way, they are more likely to be less nervous on the day and perform to the best of their abilities.

 There is no need to worry if your child has special educational needs or disability or English is an Additional Language as the ISEB Pre-Test has been designed to be accessible to these candidates.
 Based on your child’s needs, adjustments will be applied to their tests.
 Additionally, some schools may decide that your child may not need to sit certain elements of the Pre-Tests.
-EAL candidates, for instance, may be allowed to use a standard bilingual paper dictionary.
+EAL candidates, for instance, might be allowed to use a standard bilingual paper dictionary.

 To maximise your child’s performance, it is important that you always **notify the senior schools **about your child’s specific needs.